Self Service Time & Leave

 The system is accessed through the Integrated System’s Employee Self-Service function. (you will be prompted to log in).
 You may also use Self-Service for things like viewing your payslip, changing your address, or printing your W-2s.

 There are online simulations available for employees and managers.
-For basic navigation questions related to online time and leave and/or access to the Integrated System (password resets), please contact 924-HELP and select option 2.
-Agents are available 24 hours a day, 7 days a week to assist you.
+Refer to the online help or the IS Support website for basic navigation questions related to online time and leave.
+For access to the Integrated System and password resets, please contact the HR Service Center.

 Who uses SSTL?